ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - suggestion lines are faint, darker cyan, and retain their category-specific emoji so they remain identifiable without competing with the warning
-- successful writes separate subdued light-grey `💾 Backup:` details from the green `✅ Applied:` result and the explicit `🔁 Re-audit: passed` status
+- successful writes separate subdued light-grey `💾 Backup:` details from the green `🔧 Applied:` result and the explicit unboxed-green `✔️ Re-audit: passed` status
 - cover discovery narrates source matching, downloads, validation, preview mode, approval/rejection, saved artwork, Front-only embedding, and re-audit
 - rejected downloads are reported under their